 This building was the original chapel and school for the Community.
 In the early days, it also housed the library.
 “By 1855 the Hopedale library, located in the combined school and chapel building, had over six hundred volumes, excluding various public documents sent to it by Senator Charles Sumner and other sympathetic congressmen.
 Open at least once a week, for lending purposes, the library had its established rules, including fines for overdue books.”
 Hopedale: Commune to Company Town, Edward K. Spann, p.
 87

-Chapel Street School were demolished.
+The building was later used for a store and a residence.
+In the 1950s this structure, the two homes behind it and the Chapel Street School were demolished.
 The only building left standing on the block was the Dutcher Street School. which was converted into condominiums in 1986.